In your neighborhood and across the nation, different types of septic systems greatly differ in size and design due to several factors.

 A single-family home or small business typically has a conventional septic system installed.
 The gravel/stone drain field is a long-standing construction method.

 The name alludes to the drain field’s construction.
-This layout piped effluent from the septic tank to a small, stone- or gravel-lined trench underground.
+This layout piped effluent from the septic tank to a small, underground, stone- or gravel-lined trench.

-A piece of fabric or other material is laid on top of the trench to prevent sand, dirt, and other contaminants from getting into the clean stone.
+A piece of fabric or other material is laid on the trench to prevent sand, dirt, and other contaminants from entering the clean stone.

 When wastewater reaches the soil below the gravel/stone trench, it is first treated by microbes after filtering through the stone.

-The overall footprint of gravel/stone systems is relatively large, and they might not be appropriate for all residential sites or climates.
+The overall footprint of gravel/stone systems is relatively large and might not be appropriate for all residential sites or climates.

 2. Chamber System

-Since they have been used extensively in many states for more than 30 years, gravel-less drain fields have supplanted gravel systems as a standard technology.
+Since they have been used extensively in many states for over 30 years, gravel-less drain fields have supplanted gravel systems as a standard technology.

 They can be made of various materials, including synthetic ones like expanded polystyrene media, fabric-wrapped pipes, and open-bottom chambers.

-The gravel-less systems significantly reduce carbon footprint and can be made from recycled materials.
-The chamber system is an illustration of a gravel-less system.
+Gravelless systems significantly reduce carbon footprint and can be made from recycled materials.
+The chamber system illustrates a gravel-less system.

-Furthermore, They are well suited to locations with high groundwater tables, variable influent volumes (such as those at vacation homes or seasonal hotels), a lack of gravel, and locations with easy access to alternative technologies like plastic chambers.
+Furthermore, they are well suited to locations with high groundwater tables, variable influent volumes (such as those at vacation homes or seasonal hotels), a lack of gravel, and easy access to alternative technologies like plastic chambers.

 A network of interconnected chambers makes up this kind of system.
 Soil covers the area around and above the chambers.
 Water from the septic tank is piped into the chambers.

-The wastewater and soil interact inside the chambers.
-Microbes in or near the soil treat the effluent.
+The wastewater and soil interact inside the chambers, and microbes in or near the soil treat the effluent.
 This is one of the different types of septic systems.

 3. Drip Irrigation

-This strategy is perfect for homes where it is necessary to use the existing landscape and where it may not be feasible to install the septic system in a lovely open field.
+This strategy is perfect for homes where the existing landscape must be used and where installing the septic system in a lovely open field may not be feasible.

 With drip irrigation, wastewater is pumped into a system of pipes and channels 8 inches beneath the ground’s surface.